 Energy Vault’s designs are proven and ready for market.
 The units are cost competitive with chemical batteries and easily scalable.
 What’s more, Energy Vault’s technology leverages waste material remediation to provide additional environmental benefits beyond any other storage technology.

 Energy Vault harnesses gravity and the potential energy gravity creates to store energy and release power.
 The company builds above ground vertical storage devices that are grid scale and long-duration.
-By lifting and dropping extremely dense mobile masses in coordinated autonomous movement, orchestrated by machine vision technology, Energy Vault can decouple energy from power and store many megawatt hours of power vertically.
+By lifting and dropping “mobile masses” — extremely dense weights that resemble blocks or bricks — in coordinated autonomous movement, orchestrated by machine vision technology, Energy Vault can decouple energy from power and store many megawatt hours of power vertically.

 Energy Vault’s storage solutions can be easily paired with renewable assets and effectively positioned to replace retiring generation assets.
 Per company statements, Energy Vault systems “deliver the benefits of a pumped hydro system but at a much lower price, starting size, and without the need for hard to find topography.”

 Energy Vault outperforms existing storage solutions – most notably chemical batteries – due to its high efficiency (80% to 90% round trip), lack of system degradation and long operational life.
 Energy Vault presents a better and more sustainable solution with lower initial capex and levelized cost per kWh price.

 — Up to 40% lower levelized cost of storage versus incumbent storage technologies.
 Upfront costs and low operating expenses due to automation make Energy Vault cheaper than most existing energy storage solutions.